aitgcodes/litesoph-wiki/source/devel/developer_workflow.rst

 Coding Standards
 ================
 The LITESOPH project adheres to PEP-8 guidelines for writing code in Python.
-Summary of the PEP-8 guidelines and advantages of using this system is explained in a clear and concise manner in an article published by `Real Python <https://realpython.com/python-pep8/>`_.
+The PEP-8 guidelines and the advantages of using this system are explained in a clear and concise manner in an article published by `Real Python <https://realpython.com/python-pep8/>`_.
 For more information refer to the original  `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_ document.